remi219/MSC1_DEV_CashManager_Android/README.md

     "value": 1.24
   }
 ```
-*Id* is not relevant and is not tested.
+*Id* is not relevant and is not tested for now.
 However the field *value* must match the order total, otherwise the cheque will be rejected.